-"Paradigm shift from "traditional" to creative industries - the essence for sustainable regional development" is an initiative to establish an educational platform, unifying intellectual capacity of experienced cross-border partners: Kuldiga Municipality, Nida Art Colony of the Art Academy of Vilnius (higher education), Klaipeda Culture Communication Centre (Klaipeda Municipality), Liepaja Creative Industry Cluster (NGO).
+"Paradigm shift from "traditional" to creative industries - the essence for sustainable regional development" is an initiative to establish an educational platform, unifying intellectual capacity of experienced cross-border partners: Kuldiga district municipality, Nida Art Colony of Vilnius Academy of Arts (higher education), Klaipeda Culture Communication Centre (Klaipeda Municipality), Liepaja Creative Industry Cluster (NGO).
 The project intends to tackle one of the most important cross-border challenges – the intellectual capacity of area’s labor market, which is one of the most crucial resources for regional development.
 Project’s objectives are implementation of an educational program for two years for 160 participants, and modernization of partners’ workrooms and studios with ICT, multimedia (Klaipeda), conference (Nida), textile (Liepaja) and 3D prototyping (Kuldiga) equipment.
 Participants from the fields of art, design, education, business and other will be invited to apply for trainings and workshops, while public lectures on creative thinking and exhibitions will be offered for a wider public, but the modernized studios will be available for wide range of trainings and co-working purposes in the field of creative industries.

 Main project aim: project will promote Center's operation within the field of creative industries.
 Organising educational activities will give an input into labor-market skill's development for new or existing businesses and help improving the employment sector in the area.

 Main benefits for KCCC:

 1. Expansion of KCCC Arts and crafts courtyard functions - synthesis of art, science and design will help to efficiently use KCCC workshop spaces: working with new technologies, acquiring new skills, availability for public public use in the creative industries sector;

 2. Essential upgrading of infrastructure:

 - modern experimental photography and design laboratory will be installed in KCCC for implementation of creative and educational projects aimed at project target groups;

 - 3D printer will be used during workshops and educational events, development of various prototypes (opportunity to produce creative ideas and give an input into product & service development for business support);